Mina (Italian singer): Since 1974

 Mina's last live TV appearance was the final episode of the Milleluci series on 16 March 1974.
 Mina was the hostess of the series alongside Raffaella Carrà.
 During the series, she explored different musical styles in the songs "Everything's Alright", "Mack the Knife", "Night and Day", and "Someday (You'll Want Me to Want You)".
 After "Non gioco più" ("The Game Is Over"), a blues duet with the harmonica player Toots Thielemans, Mina announced her withdrawal from public performances.

 Her last appearance on TV was her performance of "Ancora ancora ancora".
 The video was the final number of the "Mille e una luce" show on 1 July 1978.
 Her last concert appearances, a series of thirteen fully booked concerts at La Bussola in 1978, were cut short due to her illness.
 Mina gave her last public performance on 23 August 1978 at the Bussoladomani theatre.
 It was recorded and issued as Mina Live '78.

 Mina continued to release albums on a yearly basis with her son Massimiliano Pani as the producer.
 Between 1972 and 1995, she published a double album each year.
 From 1973, her LPs and CDs have been characterized by artistic motifs of the designers Luciano Tallarini, Gianni Ronco and the photographer Mauro Balletti.
 From the mid-1980s, the design of the album covers was trusted to Balletti alone.
 All of Mina's records under the PDU label have reached the Italian Top 100.
 A large part of her work has consisted of covering well-known songs; she has dedicated tribute albums to The Beatles, Frank Sinatra, Renato Zero, Domenico Modugno, Lucio Battisti, Enzo Jannacci, the Neapolitan song, and sacred music.
 Starting in 1989, all of her records included the jazzy piano playing of Danilo Rea.

 After leaving the stage, her greatest chart successes have been duets.
 In 1985, "Questione di feeling", a duet with Riccardo Cocciante, was the 13th biggest-selling single of the year in Italy and became an evergreen (as a hit song is called in Europe).
 The duet album Mina Celentano, recorded with Adriano Celentano, was the biggest-selling album of 1998 in Italy.
-The break in Mina's TV appearances lasted until 2001, when she released footage of her recording sessions.
+The break in Mina's TV appearances lasted until 2001 when she released footage of her recording sessions.
 The videos were broadcast over the Wind internet site on 30 March.
-This resulted in millions of visits to the site on that night, and additional millions on following days.
+This resulted in millions of visits to the site on that night, and additional millions on the following days.
 The footage was released as the DVD Mina in Studio.